 Try out one such function, called

 playDoodads.
-This function challenges you to a game that
+This function challenges you to a game

-name; you can use your own first name, for instance.
+player’s name; you can use your own first name, for instance.

 Nested Function Calls